-Fortnite season 8: everything you need to know
+Fortnite season 8: Everything you need to know

-Fortnite: Battle Royale season 8 is here and just like previous seasons, the game's map and gameplay have changed in a big way.
-The start of season 7 brought an entire snowy area along with the game's first flying vehicle, the X-4 Stormwing.
+Fortnite: Battle Royale season 8 is here and just like previous seasons of the online shooter, the game's map and gameplay have changed in a big way.
+Don't forget, the start of season 7 brought an entire snowy area along with the game's first flying vehicle, the X-4 Stormwing.
 Season 8 brings us a giant volcano, a new body of water with the Lazy Lagoon, pirate camps, volcano vents and more.

-If you're looking for the season 8, week 1 challenges, read our guide.
+If you're looking for the season 8, week 1 challenges, read our guide here.
 But it appears the challenges interface has gotten a complete overhaul.
-It seems much more cleaned up and well organized so kudos to Epic Games for the upgrade.
+It seems much more cleaned up and well organized -- kudos to Epic Games for the upgrade.

 The first thing to know about season 8, however, are the new locations on the map, which are mostly in the northeast quadrant:

-One of the coolest ideas unveiled in Respawn's Apex Legends is the ability to hit a button to ping your teammates in the game.
-It didn't take long for Epic Games to get the message, and now you can do the same thing in Fortnite.
+One of the coolest ideas in Respawn's rival game Apex Legends is the ability to hit a button to ping your teammates.
+It didn't take long for Epic Games to get the message, and now you can do the same in Fortnite.
 Hit a button and you'll be able to call out an enemy's location, where good loot is located and other quick squad communications.
-It's been a beloved feature in Apex Legends and it makes sense why Epic decided to add it to this game.
+It's a beloved feature in Apex Legends and it makes sense that Epic decided to add it to this game.

 The volcano arises